• Skip to primary navigation

 • 2 ounces cream cheese, softened

-• 2 tablespoon heavy whipping cream, room temperature
+• 2 tbsp heavy whipping cream, room temperature

 Ready to make some delicious Keto Oreo Cookies?